SALISBURY READS REVOLUTION SONG

 Salisbury READS is an annual celebration of reading, conversation, and community.
 Join the READ and explore the fascinating action, ideals, controversies, and personal histories of life during the American Revolution.

 READ Revolution Song.
-Borrow a copy at SML's circulation desk or listen to the audiobook for free via Libby (just enter your Scoville Library card number).
+Borrow a copy at SML's circulation desk or listen to the audiobook for free via Libby (just enter your Scoville Library card number), or visit Oblong Books or Lakeville Books to buy a copy.

 PARTICIPATE in discussions, events, workshops, tastings, and activities.